 Likewise, an E-newsletter is very important for nonprofits.
-It helps you to engage with your volunteers, your donors and even provide updates to the people who share the same vision with you.
-However, if your newsletter signup form just have a title or a text like “Newsletter” or “Sign Up For Our E-Newsletter”, that’s enough a reason you should be failing to grow your mailing list.
+It helps you to engage with your volunteers, and your donors and even provide updates to the people who share the same vision with you.
+However, if your newsletter signup form just has a title or a text like “Newsletter” or “Sign Up For Our E-Newsletter”, that’s enough of a reason you should be failing to grow your mailing list.
 These texts don’t provide any effective value proposition.

-The reason why people should signup is not communicated and it will make them wonder what kind of content they will receive and how often if they are to provide their email address.
-Therefore, if you are a nonprofit organization working on girls education like the example above and you want to get more signups, your text might read like this: “Sign up for monthly news, and stories of our girls.”
+The reason why people should sign up is not communicated and it will make them wonder what kind of content they will receive and how often they are to provide their email address.
+Therefore, if you are a nonprofit organization working on girls' education like the example above and you want to get more signups, your text might read like this: “Sign up for monthly news, and stories of our girls.”
 The value is clear, right?
-If I’m interested in girls’ education and I want know how this organization is changing the lives of girls, I will definitely sign up.
+If I’m interested in girls’ education and I want to know how this organization is changing the lives of girls, I will definitely sign up.
 After all, I also know that emails will only be sent once a month, so I’m not concerned about daily emails flooding my inbox.

 To sum up, many nonprofits fail to get more online donations and grow their mailing list because they fail to provide value propositions.
 They fail to communicate the benefits visitors receive or will receive for taking action on their website.